Skip to main content

 What should I order at Kikunoi Sushi Ao?

 The format is set — this is a sushi kappo, so you are not selecting individual dishes from a menu.
-Nigiri is woven into a sequence alongside appetisers, sashimi, and soup.
+Nigiri is woven into a sequence alongside appetisers, sashimi, soup.
 The char-grilled Japanese tiger prawn and conger eel seasoned with black seven-spices are among the preparations the restaurant is specifically noted for.
 Come expecting a structured progression, not à la carte choice.

 Can I eat at the bar at Kikunoi Sushi Ao?